 Bones also contain nutrients, and extracting those nutrients is as much the goal as enhancing flavor.

 The reason cartilage is so essential to stock is that when it's simmered, the collagen in the cartilage melts and turn into gelatin, adding body to the stock.
 This is why stocks often jell when they're chilled.

 The fact is, you can do this yourself.
 The fact that bones retain the various properties that produce a good stock even after they've been cooked, roasted, simmered and so on, can work for you just like it worked for those fussy, frugal chefs from days of yore.
-Suppose every time you cooked a T-bone or porterhouse or any sort of steak or roast with a bone in it, you saved the bone and kept it in the freezer, and then one day pulled them all out and simmered them to make stock?
+Suppose every time you cooked a T-bone or porterhouse or any steak or roast with a bone in it, you saved the bone and kept it in the freezer, and then one day pulled them all out and simmered them to make stock?

-It's really not so different from what happens when you make turkey soup from a roasted turkey carcass.
+It's not so different from what happens when you make turkey soup from a roasted turkey carcass.
 It's little habits like these that can help transform your kitchen into a place where magical things happen.